-July 1 - August 31 - Full year tax assessed for current year.
-Discount period during which a 2% discount is allowed.

-September 1 - October 31 - Face amount of tax is due
+July 1 - August 31 - Discount period during which a 2% discount is allowed.
+September 1 - October 31 - Face amount of tax is due.
 November 1 - January 31 - A 10% penalty is added to all payments.

-February 1 - All unpaid taxes become delinquent and are turned over to the

-County Tax Claim Bureau for Collection.
+February 1 - All unpaid taxes become delinquent and are turned over to the County Tax Claim Bureau for Collection.